 Selective Admissions for Paramedic Students

 Admission to the College does not guarantee acceptance into the Paramedic Program.

 Students seeking admission into the Paramedic Program must first be admitted to the College and then apply to the Paramedic Program.
-Applications to the Paramedic Program are available from the EMT/Paramedic Program Director or EMS Lab Supervisor by email at firstname.lastname@example.org after January 1 of each year.
-A link to the application website will be emailed back to you.
+Applications to the Paramedic Program may be downloaded here; or obtained from the EMT/Paramedic Program Director or EMS Lab Supervisor in the Flint Building, 2621 or sent to you by email.
+Completed applications must be submitted by May 31st, 2016 for the class starting fall 2016 semester.

 All students accepted into the Paramedic Program must complete and turn in proof of the following: physical examination, current TB test or chest x-ray, and proof that immunizations are current.

 Selective Admissions for Nursing Students